coderefinery/github-without-command-line/basics.md

 - Not the only service that provides this (other popular services are [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org)).

+**GitHub Desktop**
+- Graphical user interface to Git and GitHub which runs locally on your computer.
+- There are other tools that can do this, too (e.g. [Sourcetree](https://www.sourcetreeapp.com/)).

 ---

 ## Commits, branches, repositories, forks, clones